thomasvincent/openvpn-ansible-ami/README.md

 ## Purpose

-This Packer AMI Builder creates a new AMI out of the latest Amazon Linux AMI, and installs OpenVPN.
+This Packer AMI Builder creates a new AMI out of the latest Amazon Linux AMI, and applies AWS CIS Foundation via Ansible.
+Then installs OpenVPN via Ansible.
 The code also includes terraform to orchestrate all the components.
 AWS CodePipeline is leveraged to orchestrate the entire process.

 ![Packer AMI Builder Diagram](images/ami-builder-diagram.png)